Group counseling is one of our primary clinical services. For many students, group therapy is the most effective and appropriate treatment option.

 Group counseling is a unique opportunity available to students in need of a supportive environment.
 It allows students to hear multiple perspectives and receive encouragement and feedback from peers in a safe and confidential environment.
 These interpersonal interactions deepen self-awareness and help members learn new ways of relating to others.
 While some of our groups focus primarily on deepening this understanding of self and others, we also have groups that focus on specific concerns and skill development.

-There is no limit to the number of group therapy sessions available to students.
-Getting started with group counseling begins with an initial evaluation, or intake appointment.
-You and your counselor will discuss if group counseling is the appropriate form of treatment.
+Getting started with group counseling begins with a Cook Connect appointment, or a conversation with your counselor.
+You and the clinician will discuss if group counseling is the appropriate form of treatment.
 Your counselor will also provide information about our groups so you can choose the one that best suits your needs.
 Groups meet weekly for 60-90 minutes.
 There are typically 5-12 students in each group and 1-2 group leaders.

 Check out our videos and the links below for more information about our group program.

-This group is for students who have experienced severe mental illness and/or hospitalization.
-It is open to those who are interested in receiving support, feedback, and increasing their understanding of how their mental illness affects their lives and their relationships.
+This group is for students who have experienced severe mental illness and/or hospitalization to receive support, feedback, and understanding of how their mental illness affects their lives and their relationships.

 An Introduction to Group Counseling at Cook Counseling Center